lkdomule137/Lucas_Domulevicz_Portfolio/README.md

 ## [Project 2: Identifying Single-Molecule Spectroscopic Signals](https://github.com/lkdomule137/kmeans_clustering_of_spectroscopic_data)
 ### Overview:
 Raman spectroscopy is a tool that allows for the "fingerprinting" of molecular systems.
-Due to recent advances it has become one of the most useful tools for chemianalysis with the prospect of detecting signals from a single molecule.
+Due to recent advances, it has become one of the most useful tools for chemical analysis with the prospect of detecting signals from a single molecule.
 One prominent issue is separating the signal originating from a single molecule from the background containing potentially trillions of molecules.
 This project addresses this issue by utilizing unsupervised machine learning algorithms, namely K-means clustering, to separate these two signals and explore differences in their representative spectral "fingerprint."